edvinand/nRF52_peripherals_tutorial/README.md

     }
 ```

-The code snippet above sets the duty cycle to 0, you have to figure out the correct duty cycle values for the min and max angle.
+The code snippet above sets the duty cycle to 0, you have to figure out the correct duty cycle values for the min and max angle.</br>
+Hint:
+- The pwm duty cycle for the lowest angle on the servo motor is 1000µs, while the pwm duty cycle for the highest angle on the servo motor is 2000µs.
+The angles between this should gradually increase as you increase the duty cycle from 1000µs to 2000µs.
+These numbers are according to the specification for the [Tower Pro motor specification](https://halckemy.s3.amazonaws.com/uploads/attachments/195168/SG90Servo.pdf)</br>
+However I noticed that the min and max values on my motor is roughly 800µs and 2400µs, so experiment with different levels.

 5. Modify the button handler from Task 3 so that you can set the servo to its minimum and maximum angle by pressing the buttons on the nRF52 DK.

 ### 5 - UART
 Goal: Use the nRF52s UART peripheral and the UART library (app_uart) to echo data sent from a terminal.
-If you do not already have a favorite terminal application, then I recommend using Termite.
-The UART library is documented on this Infocenter page.
+If you do not already have a favorite terminal application, then I recommend using [Termite](https://www.compuphase.com/software_termite.htm).
+The UART library is documented on [this](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fcom.nordic.infocenter.sdk5.v15.3.0%2Fgroup__app__uart.html) Infocenter page.
 1. Create the function `uart_init` where you use the `APP_UART_FIFO_INIT`macro to initialize the UART module.
+Remember to include the `app_uart.h` file near the top of your main.c file.
 The baudrate should be set to 115200, Flow Control should be disabled, no parity bits are used and the RX and TX buffers should be set to 256 in size.
 The UART pins of the nRF52 DK are listed on the backside of the board.
 See the UART example in the `\examples\peripheral\uart\pca10040\blank\ses` folder.
 2. Create the function uart_event_handler as shown below.
 We will modify it later in order to receive data from the terminal.
 ```C
     void uart_event_handler(app_uart_evt_t * p_event)